vaibhavdev1/e-commerce-frontend/README.md

 # e-commerce-frontend
-Aparna and Vaibhav frontend project for e-commerce
+Aparna and Vaibhav frontend project for e-commerce.